aogriffiths/play2.0-form-example/README.md

 Prerequisites
 ------------

-You will need to know a little  java, javascript and how play 2.0 works.
+You will need to know a little java and how play 2.0 works.
 There are comments in the code that should help.
 You will need play 2.0 and git installed to run this example from your own machine.